ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - any region of the world that contains at least one Azure region
 - Regions define individual markets and maintain boundaries between data location and compliance

+#### Zone
+A zone are regional groups of Azure regions for billing.
+Data transfer charges are based on the zone.

 #### Region
 - A group of data centers connected by a **high-speed** network
 - geographically separated from each other